Jaden Ivey and the Chicago Bulls

 Identity shifts

-Emotional weight
+Emotional pressure

 Leaders don’t just manage outcomes.